 One sad example is that of Mackey Sasser, a starting catcher with the New York Mets.
-During the 1990 season he was aggressively run over at home plate.
+During his all-pro level 1990 season he was aggressively run over at home plate.
 This was the end stage of a lifetime of trauma.
-His yips were obvious and he was mocked by the fans and the media.
-He would often have to pump his arm several times and sometimes he couldn’t release the ball without walking towards the pitcher.
+His yips became obvious and he was mocked by the fans and the media.
+He would often have to pump his arm several times and sometimes even then he couldn’t release the ball without walking towards the pitcher.
 This was the beginning of the end to his baseball career.

 Dr. David Grand worked with Mackey and in only three sessions, in one day, they got his yips under control.
 Watch the ESPN 30 for 30 documentary, “Fields of Fear.”

 Brainspotting is a highly effective, brain-based, and client-centered approach.
 It is so organic, natural, and simple that it is sometimes referred to as magical.
 It mimics the way your brain and body normally process and resolve negative experiences.
 During the actual processing of a specific issue, you don’t have to share what that specific topic or event is or any details.
 This is the opposite approach of traditional talk therapy that is still used to attempt to process deep issues and traumas.

 With help you will identify and focus on the issue that you want to resolve or the activity that you want to improve or enhance.
 You will find your “brain spot,” which is a point of focus in the visual field in front of you, and which is connected to the issue that you are processing.
 Every brainspot is unique to you and your specific issue.
 You will softly focus on your bsp while you feel your emotions and body sensations.
 This allows your brain and body to organically process your chosen issue to completion and with the best outcome for you.
 That outcome could be the:

 - Neutralizing a past traumatic experience